 Engineers can get their calculators in a wad with all the standards and rules for regular bridges, because the best part of a garden bridge is that there are no rules.
-As long as you enjoy having it in your space, it's doing exactly what it needs to do.
+As long as you enjoy having it in your space, it’s doing exactly what it needs to do.
 The bridge can connect a footpath or just stand alone.
 It can cross a koi pond or stream or just rise over a stretch of polished stones.
-Maybe you've just got a tricky patch of lawn that you're tired of mowing.
-You don't need an elaborate outdoor plan to incorporate a garden bridge, so don't overthink what they can do for you.
-Those 8th century Japanese monks would tell you to follow nature's path for a more harmonious environment, which is a more refined way of saying, "go with the flow, Dude".
+Maybe you’ve just got a tricky patch of lawn that you’re tired of mowing.
+You don’t need an elaborate outdoor plan to incorporate a garden bridge, so don’t overthink what they can do for you.
+Those 8th century Japanese monks would tell you to follow nature’s path for a more harmonious environment, which is a more refined way of saying, “follow your garden bridge ideas”.

-Bridges symbolize transition and flow, and without getting too transcendental, the best bridges we've seen follow the natural flow of the outdoor space.
+Bridges symbolize transition and flow, and without getting too transcendental, the best garden bridge designs we’ve seen follow the natural flow of the outdoor space.
 Japanese gardens take their unique feeling from the subtle, organic interaction of the water, plants and man-made features.
-It sounds complicated, but they've had 1300 years to practice and we don't think they would mind if you "borrowed" some of their ideas.
+It sounds complicated, but they’ve had 1300 years to practice and we don’t think they would mind if you “borrowed” some of their ideas.

-So you've committed to the bridge lifestyle, but what kind is best for you?
-From a subtle, raised footpath to an ornate, full-service bridge, there's a size and style to fit your personal taste and the needs of your outdoor space.
-From the dead-simple to the grand oasis of Mr. Miyagi's backyard garden/dojo/classic car lot, there's no reason not to enjoy the peaceful, Zen-like experience these backyard bridges can bring.
+So you’ve committed to the bridge lifestyle, but what kind is best for you?
+From a subtle, raised footpath to an ornate, full-service bridge, there’s a size and style to fit your personal taste and the needs of your outdoor space.
+From the simple to the grand oasis of Mr. Miyagi’s backyard garden, there’s no reason not to enjoy the peaceful, Zen-like experience these backyard bridges can bring.
 Let’s take a look at the features of a garden bridge that factor into your decision:

 - Length: Garden bridges range in length from 3 feet to over 12 feet.
 From small ruts in your lawn to wide streams or rock gardens there’s a bridge that’s just the right size.
 Keep in mind that your bridge doesn’t have to cross anything.
 If you want an 8 foot garden bridge just because it looks charming in your garden, go for it.